pearsonkyle/Exo-Machina/README.md

 A language model is used to generate encodings for each manuscript which can be clustered for visualization applications and queried for entity searches.
 The embeddings are generated from the [SciBERT](https://github.com/allenai/scibert) model.
 The embeddings are then clustered using an approximate nearest neighbor technique (ANNOY) and queried with FAISS to provide recommendations on similar articles to an input prompt.

-1. `python db2embedding.py` to use create a vector for each abstract in db using SciBERT embedding
+1. `python db2embedding.py` to use create a vector for each abstract in db using an embedding from the [SciBERT](https://huggingface.co/allenai/scibert_scivocab_uncased) model.
-2. `python db2annoy.py` to create an approximate nearest neighbor tree
+2. `python db2annoy.py` to create an [approximate nearest neighbor](https://github.com/spotify/annoy) tree
+3. `python eval_nearest.py`

+or

+1. `python text_to_vec.py` to create vectors based on TF-IDF and PCA

 ## RESTful API